Doctor of Philosophy in Counselling Psychology (PhD)

 Improving Indigenous clients' access to mental health care services by exploring mental health provider bias and discrimination

-The University of British Columbia offers multi-year fellowships to Master's and doctoral Aboriginal students.
-Award winners are selected on the basis of academic merit through an annual competition, administered by the Faculty of Graduate and Postdoctoral Studies in consultation with the First Nations House of Learning.
+The University of British Columbia offers multi-year fellowships to Master's and doctoral Indigenous students.
+Award winners are selected on the basis of academic merit through an annual competition, administered by the Faculty of Graduate and Postdoctoral Studies.
 Approximately a dozen new fellowships are offered each year.

 Academic excellence (applicants for Master's funding - 33.3%; applicants for doctoral funding - 20%)

 Research ability or potential (applicants for Master's funding - 33.3%; applicants for doctoral funding - 50%)

 Communication, interpersonal and leadership abilities (applicants for Master's funding - 33.3%; applicants for doctoral funding - 30%)

 Preference will be given to applicants who demonstrate contributions and/or connection to the Indigenous community (as demonstrated through information provided in “Contribution and/or Connection to Indigenous community” section of the application form).

 Applicants must check with their graduate program regarding their program’s internal application deadline.
 Internal application deadlines are normally several weeks before the Faculty of Graduate and Postdoctoral Studies department nomination deadline.

 Applicants must submit the following materials to their graduate program at UBC.
 Applications may not be submitted directly to the Faculty of Graduate and Postdoctoral Studies.